Brutto13/EffectiveMark2/README.md

 or takes too long reducing this value can help
 - `--free-space`: How much memory should be unallocated.
 If you are hitting `OOMError` raising this value can help.

+## Render Test
+Uses GPU to render rotating torus with moving light which uses a lot of calculations. this is very aggressive GPU test which allows to see rendering artifacts.

+## Summary
+These test should be enough if you want to quickly check for most common errors caused by overclocking or degradation of components.
+It's definitely **NOT** enough to have 100% confidence of stable system (yet).
+This test does **NOT** provide GPU temperature / power consumption monitoring.
+This monitoring is written in "SysView" project.
+Practical information: ANY failed test means system instability even occasional ones.
+One test is **NOT** enough to judge system stability, but if GPU passes around 200-300 test loops without any errors it's strong sign that everything is OK.